CliMA/ClimaAnalysis.jl/docs/src/flat.md

 ```

 The data can be extracted by `flat_var.data` and the metadata can be extracted by
 `flatvar.metadata`.
-More information about the metadata will discussed in the section below.
+More information about the metadata will be discussed in the section
+below.

 ### Ignore NaNs